Paso Robles 3-Day Itinerary: An Idyllic Escape for Wine Lovers

 I recommend spending 3 full days in Paso Robles and the surrounding areas, over the course of a long weekend, in order to see and experience the best this city has to offer.
 My top suggestions on exactly what to do and where to go are detailed in the Paso Robles itinerary below.

-Paso Robles Itinerary Overview (3 Day Weekend)
+Paso Robles Itinerary Overview (3-Day Weekend)

 Save this Paso Robles itinerary to use for your upcoming trip or inspiration for your next long weekend adventure.

-Day 1 – Paso Robles Itinerary (Friday)
+DAY 1 – Friday Paso Robles Itinerary

-Travel to Paso Robles
+Travel to Paso Robles, CA

 During our visit, we flew from Denver to the San Luis Obispo County Regional Airport, rented a car, and drove approximately 40 minutes to Paso Robles.
 I would recommend flying into SLO as the most convenient option, although it is not the most cost effective.
 For other ways to arrive at this destination, refer to the “How to travel to Paso Robles” excerpt below.